brittonlaroche/Camel-Quarkus-Confluent-Schema-Registry/README.md

-# camel-quarkus kafka with schema-registry example
+# camel-quarkus kafka with schema-registry example for Confluent Cloud

 This example shows how camel-quarkus-kafka can be used in combination with confluent schema-registry.